CIME 2025: Luke Lindsell, OD, MD, on bridging innovation and practical care in retinal disease

 Video

-Lindsell discusses promising retinal therapeutics, such as at-home therapies, gene therapy, and devices like the Valeda light delivery system (LumiThera), which uses photobiomodulation and shows early promise in preventing geographic atrophy altogether.
+Lindsell discusses promising retinal therapeutics, such as at-home therapies, gene therapy, and devices like the Valeda Light Delivery System (LumiThera), which uses photobiomodulation and shows early promise in preventing geographic atrophy altogether.

 Speaking at Controversies in Modern Eye Care, Luke Lindsell, OD, MD, offered a compelling perspective on how evolving therapies for geographic atrophy (GA) and improved imaging tools are reshaping retinal disease management.
-Now practicing at the Cincinnati Eye Institute and teaching at the University of Cincinnati, Lindsell emphasized both optimism and pragmatism in how eye care professionals can collaboratively manage retinal disease.
+Now practicing at the Cincinnati Eye Institute and teaching at the University of Cincinnati, Lindsell emphasized optimism and pragmatism in how eye care professionals can collaboratively manage retinal disease.

 “Having any therapy at all for GA has been exciting,” Lindsell stated, referring to the current intravitreal treatments now in clinical use.
-But what excites him most are the developments on the horizon: at-home therapies, gene therapy, and devices like the Valeda light delivery system (LumiThera), which uses photobiomodulation and shows early promise in preventing GA altogether.
+But what excites him most are the developments on the horizon: at-home therapies, gene therapy, and devices like the Valeda Light Delivery System (LumiThera), which uses photobiomodulation and shows early promise in preventing GA altogether.

 Gene therapy and the quest to reduce treatment burden